Parking Procedures at Rhode Island College

 - If your vehicle does not have a permit for any reason, you will need to notify Campus Police at (401) 456-8201.

-- For temporary disability access, students should request assistance from the Office of Student Life.
-Faculty & staff should speak with Maggie Sullivan in the Office of Human Resources.
+- For temporary disability access, students should request assistance from the Disability Services Center.
+Faculty and staff should speak with Maggie Sullivan in the Office of Human Resources.

 - No overnight parking is allowed except in parking lots L (for resident students only) and M (for police personnel only).
 If overnight parking is needed, students and faculty must first check with Campus Police.